THE SEVEN PRIVATE OPERATORS OF THE ANGELS FLIGHT® RAILWAY

 Sixth Private Operator – Oliver & Williams Elevator Company – Takes the Reins from the City in 1962

-The two cars were hauled off to storage at a CRA/LA (Community Redevelopment Agency of the City of Los Angeles) warehouse . . . for what everyone was told would be “a few” years.
+The two cars were hauled off to storage, first at 1200 South Olive Street at the warehouse of Sid and Linda Kastner’s United Business Interiors, then at a CRA/LA (Community Redevelopment Agency of the City of Los Angeles) warehouse… for what everyone was told would be “a few” years.
 The Arch, the Station House, the drinking fountain, and other artifacts were taken to an outdoor storage yard in Gardena.
 For most of the next 27 years (1969-1996), the two cars were just lying in a dark warehouse.

-So, the Angels Flight Railway Foundation was created.
+So, the Angels Flight® Railway Foundation was created.
 The Foundation stepped up and assumed the rights and obligations of the Bunker Hill developer with respect to the little Railway.
-The Railway Foundation became the seventh private operator of Angels Flight.
-From the time of its gala reopening on February 24, 1996, Angels Flight has continued in private operation.
+The Railway Foundation became the seventh private operator of Angels Flight® with a gala reopening on February 24, 1996.

 In summary, the seven private operators of the Angels Flight® Railway are: